-The team also services over 800 litter bins throughout the city and rural area.
+The team services over 800 litter bins throughout the city and rural areas.
 Litter bins are allocated on a demand / need basis and their condition and use regularly monitored.
+Mobile teams will empty the litter bins but also sweep and litter pick the immediate area.
 Requests for additional or replacement litter bins are considered based on evidenced demand, the amount of litter in the area, the proximity of other litter bins, the frequency of street cleaning services and ease of access.
+The location, condition, style and number of litter bins is reviewed at least annually.

 Consideration is also given to the impact of the bin in the immediate area and a view is taken as to whether the provision of the additional bin will provide the desired solution.
+Criteria for the allocation of litter bins can be found in Appendix 02.